 With this in mind, it’s important to consider whether the curriculum we teach represents and reflects the diversity we see in the modern world.

-We know that diversity, inclusion and belonging matter.
+We know that inclusion, belonging and diversity in schools matter.
 They matter in the literature we consume and the books, poetry and plays we put in front of our young people.
 The impact of this can last a lifetime.
 Young people should feel represented in the literature they read and by the authors who write for them.

 In March 2021, Pearson released its report, Diversity and Inclusion in Schools, revealing that at a time when a third of all school-age pupils are of minority ethnic backgrounds, four in five UK teachers believe more can be done to celebrate diverse cultures, people and experiences in UK education.

 When looking at English and literacy in particular, over a quarter (27 per cent) feel the curriculum isn’t diverse enough.
-These findings mirror those of CLPE’s (Centre for Literacy in Primary Education) Reflecting Realities report, which was also released last year, highlighting just seven per cent of children’s books published in the last three years featured characters of colour and only five per cent of books had BAME main characters.
+These findings mirror those of CLPE’s (Centre for Literacy in Primary Education) Reflecting Realities report, highlighting just seven per cent of children’s books published in the last three years featured characters of colour and only five per cent of books had BAME main characters.

 If we want to help our pupils recognise, understand and celebrate the UK’s multicultural life – now is the time to integrate those values as they walk through the classroom door.